 An analysis of the responses confirms that researchers in our field hold many of the same biases as those in other fields experiencing a crisis in replication.
 In particular, researchers agree that original works -- novel works that report new phenomena -- have more impact and are more prestigious.
 They also agree that originality is an important criteria for accepting a paper, making such work more likely to be published.
 Furthermore, while the respondents agree that verifiability is a desirable property of published work, they doubt this standard is widely met in the computing education field and, in addition, are not eager to do the work of verifying others' work themselves.

-Ihantola, P, Vihavainen, A, Ahadi, A, Butler, M, Börstler, J, Edwards, SH, Isohanni, E, Korhonen, A, Petersen, A, Rivers, K, Rubio, MA, Sheard, J, Skupas, B, Spacco, J, Szabo, C & Toll, D 2015, 'Educational Data Mining and Learning Analytics in Programming: Literature Review and Case Studies', ITiCSE-WGP'15: Proceedings of the 2015 ITiCSE on Working Group Reports, Annual Conference on Innovation and Technology in Computer Science Education, Association for Computing Machinery, Lithunia, pp. 41-63.View/Download from: UTS OPUS or Publisher's site
+Ihantola, P, Vihavainen, A, Ahadi, A, Butler, M, Börstler, J, Edwards, SH, Isohanni, E, Korhonen, A, Petersen, A, Rivers, K, Rubio, MA, Sheard, J, Skupas, B, Spacco, J, Szabo, C & Toll, D 2015, 'Educational Data Mining and Learning Analytics in Programming: Literature Review and Case Studies', ITiCSE-WGP'15: Proceedings of the 2015 ITiCSE on Working Group Reports, Annual Conference on Innovation and Technology in Computer Science Education, Association for Computing Machinery, Lithunia, pp. 41-63.View/Download from: Publisher's site

 Educational data mining and learning analytics promise better understanding of student behavior and knowledge, as well as new information on the tacit factors that contribute to student actions.
 This knowledge can be used to inform decisions related to course and tool design and pedagogy, and to further engage students and guide those at risk of failure.
 This working group report provides an overview of the body of knowledge regarding the use of educational data mining and learning analytics focused on the teaching and learning of programming.
 In a literature survey on mining students' programming processes for 2005-2015, we observe a significant increase in work related to the field.
 However, the majority of the studies focus on simplistic metric analysis and are conducted within a single institution and a single course.
 This indicates the existence of further avenues of research and a critical need for validation and replication to better understand the various contributing factors and the reasons why certain results occur.
 We introduce a novel taxonomy to analyse replicating studies and discuss the importance of replicating and reproducing previous work.
 We describe what is the state of the art in collecting and sharing programming data.
 To better understand the challenges involved in replicating or reproducing existing studies, we report our experiences from three case studies using programming data.
 Finally, we present a discussion of future directions for the education and research community.

-Leinonen, J, Longi, K, Klami, A, Ahadi, A & Vihavainen, A 2016, 'Typing Patterns and Authentication in Practical Programming Exams', ITiCSE'16: Proceedings of the 2016 ACM Conference on Innovation and Technology in Computer Science Education, Annual Conference on Innovation and Technology in Computer Science Education, Association for Computing Machinery, Inc, Peru, pp. 160-165.View/Download from: UTS OPUS or Publisher's site
+Leinonen, J, Longi, K, Klami, A, Ahadi, A & Vihavainen, A 2016, 'Typing Patterns and Authentication in Practical Programming Exams', ITiCSE'16: Proceedings of the 2016 ACM Conference on Innovation and Technology in Computer Science Education, Annual Conference on Innovation and Technology in Computer Science Education, Association for Computing Machinery, Inc, Peru, pp. 160-165.View/Download from: Publisher's site

 In traditional programming courses, students have usually been at least partly graded using pen and paper exams.
 One of the problems related to such exams is that they only partially connect to the practice conducted within such courses.
 Testing students in a more practical environment has been constrained due to the limited resources that are needed, for example, for authentication.